Youth smoking: Prevention

 While laws passed at the national and state level have reduced the opportunities adolescents have for accessing cigarettes, prevention programs at the school level have proven less effective.
 A review of school based curriculum for adolescent smoking revealed these curricula as being highly ineffective in reducing cigarette smoking initiation.
 Although, when these curricula are combined with some other anti-smoking method, specifically media or smoke-free policies, then these curricula demonstrate slight efficacy.
 A systematic review of the National Cancer Institute's (NCI) Research-Tested Intervention Programs revealed that targeting specific high-risk demographic groups, and utilizing mental-health professional and community members, is one way to improve the overall efficacy of these prevention programs.
 While there are many components that contribute to developing an effective anti-smoking campaign, an effective strategy may be to take advantage of components of various other anti-smoking campaigns.

 One of the major anti-smoking campaigns in existence is the Truth campaign.
 The age demographic this campaign targets are adolescents between the ages of twelve and seventeen.
 The primary method through which the Truth campaign works is to attract adolescents via eye-catching television advertisements.
 The Truth campaign makes use of the mass-media communication strategy known as counter-marketing which previous research has shown to be an effective method of reducing smoking prevalence among youth.
 A primary selling point of the Truth campaign is how it is now synonymous to that of a brand.
 Adolescents can view brands as a form of self-expression and thus feel a sense of connection to the Truth campaign.

+Statistics by country

+Morocco

+According to a 2024 report shared by Morocco's Ministry of Education, smoking rates among those aged 13 to 15 have escalated to 6%.